loafey/master-thesis/Notes/AsmSpec.typ

     return value called `x`; this is where the result of a function call will be stored.
   ],
   abbrName[`SEP(x)`], [
-    stack execution pointer; where the stack pointer should be moved when executing a closure.
+    stack execution pointer; where the stack pointer should be moved when executing a future.
   ],
   abbrName[`SSP`], [
     stack start pointer; this is a pointer that points to the start of this stacks allocation.